Carl Jacob Burckhardt: Involvement with Nazism

 After the war, he became President of the ICRC, serving from 1945 to 1948.
 Organizationally, he increased the integration of the international Red Cross institutions and the national Red Cross Societies.
 Politically, his term was controversial as he maintained the ICRC's existing policy of strict neutrality in international disputes, which led to the ICRC refusing to condemn the Nazis as their atrocities came to light officially.
 His strong anticommunism even led him to considering Nazism the lesser evil.

-He meanwhile simultaneously served from 1945 to 1949 as the Swiss envoy in Paris.
-He opposed the Nuremberg trials, calling them “Jewish revenge.”
-Under his watch, the ICRC provided documents that helped many high-level Nazis, including Adolf Eichmann and Josef Mengele, escape Europe and evade justice for their war crimes in World War II.The Red Cross' stance during the war did not fully come to light until it opened its archives from the period in 1994.
+He meanwhile simultaneously served from 1945 to 1949 as the Swiss envoy in Paris, with residence at the Hôtel de Besenval.
+He opposed the Nuremberg trials, calling them "Jewish revenge."
+On his watch, the ICRC provided documents that helped many high-level Nazis, including Adolf Eichmann and Josef Mengele, escape Europe and evade justice for their war crimes in World War II.The Red Cross' stance during the war did not fully come to light until it opened its archives from the period in 1994.

 After 1949, he returned to his academic career, publishing a number of books on history over the next several decades.
 In 1954, he was awarded the Peace Prize of the German Book Trade.
 He died in 1974 in Vinzel.
 The slab of his grave at the cemetery of Vinzel bears an inscription:"BENEDICTUS BENEDICAT" (“May the Blessed One give a blessing”)The Christian message is commonly used as an opening grace of thanksgiving before a meal.
 However, the grave slab incorrectly attributes it to the Epistle to the Hebrews (2,1).